 Both the date from which the Liberal decline can be said to have started as well as the reasons for that process occurring have been the subject of debate.
-John D. Fair has outlined an interesting historiographical dichotomy between an 'inevitablist' school whose output argues that the Liberal Party were doomed before the outbreak of war, albeit for more complex reasons than Dangerfield allowed for, and a 'catastrophist' position which stresses the strains placed upon the Liberals by the war and the party schism it generated.3 The 'inevitablist' position is best exemplified by the thesis of H.C.G.
-Matthew, Ross McKibbin and Kay in their influential article 'The Franchise Factor and the Rise of the Labour Party' where they suggest that the extension of the franchise in 1918 to all adult males and to the first women voters was key to understanding the Liberal demise.4 The new voters, they argued, were a source of previously untapped support for the Labour Party and would upset the 'rational' limited electorate upon which the Liberals depended for support.
+Trevor Wilson stressed the strains placed upon the Liberals by the war and the party schism it generated.3 The emphasis on wartime difficulties was challenged most notably by H.C.G.
+Matthew, Ross McKibbin and J.A.
+Kay in their influential article 'The Franchise Factor and the Rise of the Labour Party', in which the authors suggest that the extension of the franchise in 1918 to all adult males and to the first women voters was the key to understanding the Liberal demise.4 The new voters, they argued, were a source of previously untapped support for the Labour Party and would upset the 'rational' limited electorate upon which the Liberals depended for support.
 According to Matthew, McKibbin and Kay, Liberalism could never have adjusted to the era of adult male suffrage, and therefore that any other factors which negatively affected the Liberal Party determined merely the timing of their decline rather than being its cause.5